 Me: "It's perfect" & sent this to her.

-Needless to say my Mom came around to agree with the decision I took and the dress finally had that solid Gold statement it needed.
+Needless to say, my mom came around to agree with the decision I took and the dress finally had that solid gold statement it needed.

 I continued to remove the beads, paint the bodice, then spray all the remaining tulle gold, and finally add a few overlays of different glitters for a big sparkle.

-O and we added tulle off the shoulder sleeves.
+Oh and we added tulle off the shoulder sleeves.